TheSeraphim/facebook-timeline-cleanup/README.md

 ## Contributing

 Contributions are welcome!
-Please read our contributing guidelines and submit pull requests for any improvements.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute safely and effectively to this project.

 ## Limitations